ccrijnen/ccrijnen.github.io/_pages/about.md

 ## What Keeps Me Inspired

-When I’m not doing research, you’ll likely find me outdoors: running, rollerblading, ice skating (during winter), biking, or just enjoying nature.
-I’m an avid reader, particularly of fantasy and sci-fi.
-I also have a passion for live music, urban design, and well-integrated public transport.
-Seeing cities built for people rather than cars is particularly of interest to me, and I enjoy thinking about how thoughtful urban planning can improve daily life.
+When I’m not doing research, you’ll likely find me doing outdoors or being active.
+I especially enjoy running, rollerblading, bouldering, ice skating (during winter), biking, or simply being in nature.
+I'm currently training for my first marathon, which I once thought would be impossible.
+Rollerblading is one of my greatest passions.
+I particularly love urban skating and wizard skating, and enjoy experimenting with gear and different skate setups.
+Being part of Montreal's Rolling Tribes community has become one of my favorite ways to connect and stay active.

+Beyond sports, I’m an avid reader, especially drawn to fantasy and sci-fi.
+I'm also passionate about live music and thoughtful urban design.
+I find it fascinating to consider how cities designed for people rather than cars can profoundly enhance daily life.
 Fun fact: I can solve a Rubik's Cube in under 30 seconds!

 ---